 Undelivered absentee ballots found in dumpster in Kentucky

-Postal inspectors are investigating the discovery of 112 unopened absentee ballots inside a dumpster in Kentucky.
+A U.S. Postal Service worker is no longer employed there following an investigation into the discovery of 112 unopened absentee ballots inside a dumpster in Kentucky.

 A contractor renovating a home in eastern Jefferson County found the ballots Thursday, news outlets reported.
 The ballots were intended for voters in the 40299 ZIP code and had not been filled out.